Tropical Storm Isaias expected to become a hurricane; North Carolina shown on forecast track

 Tropical Storm Isaias is now forecast to become a hurricane, according to the National Hurricane Center.

-As of 5 p.m., the storm is 250 miles southeast of the southeastern Bahamas moving northwest at 20 mph.
+As of the 11 p.m. advisory, the storm is 95 miles east-southeast of Great Inagua Island moving northwest at 18 mph.

 It has maximum sustained winds of 60 mph.

-The government of the Bahamas has issued a Tropical Storm Warning for the northwest Bahamas.
+- Southeastern Bahamas including the Acklins, Crooked Island, Long Cay, the Inaguas, Mayaguana, and the Ragged Islands

+- Central Bahamas, including Cat Island, the Exumas, Long Island, Rum Cay, and San Salvador

-A Tropical Storm Watch has been issued for the east coast of Florida from Ocean Reef northward to Sebastian Inlet.
+A Tropical Storm Watch is in effect for the east coast of Florida from Ocean Reef to Sebastian Inlet and Lake Okeechobee

 According to the NHC forecast track, the storm could reach the North Carolina coast as a hurricane around 2 p.m.
 Monday.